paullj1/workout-tracker/README.md

 - Each user owns a randomly generated 32‑byte data key encrypted (PBKDF2 + Fernet) with a secret derived from their WebAuthn credential.
 The server never stores the raw key.
 - Workout payloads (metadata, notes, reps/sets) are serialized as JSON and encrypted before persistence.
-- Without completing a passkey or Apple based login and supplying the derived wrapping secret, decrypted data is inaccessible.
+- Without completing a passkey-based login and supplying the derived wrapping secret, decrypted data is inaccessible.

 ## Next steps

 - Plug in a durable passkey challenge store (Redis, DynamoDB) for a multi-process deployment.
-- Wire Apple Sign In to real credentials and provide a UI for linking both login methods to a single account.
 - Expand the trend API with richer aggregates (PR tracking, bodyweight deltas, etc.).
 - Add integration tests that exercise the crypto envelope end-to-end against both SQLite and Postgres.
 - See `docs/deployment.md` and `deploy/docker-compose.yml` for containerized/Postgres deployment instructions.